-Welcome to Gone2Korea, a leading teach abroad program for adventurous graduates who are interested in teaching English in Korea.
-Our services are 100% free to applicants & placements include airfare, furnished accommodations, health insurance and amazing support for the duration of your contracted term.
+Welcome to Gone2Korea, a leading teach abroad program for adventurous graduates who want to teach English in South Korea.
+Our services are 100% free to use and all placements include airfare, furnished accommodations, health insurance and amazing support for the duration of your contracted term.

 Prior teaching experience or related university majors are not prerequisites for teaching overseas in Korea.

 Seoul is an amazing place to live and work for a few years.
 Make sure to apply early because jobs in Seoul are competitive.